 - Meeting priority needs and designing adapted solutions: Social protection benefits should be designed in a way to meet people’s priority needs, covering both short-term and long-term risks and providing quality benefits and services in a transparent way.

 - Extending legal coverage and adapting the legal framework: It is important to extend legal coverage to previously uncovered categories of workers.
-Legal frameworks should be appropriate and adapted to the needs of both workers and employers, and encourage transition to the formal economy.
+Legal frameworks should be tailored and adapted to the needs of both workers and employers, and encourage transition to the formal economy.

-- Facilitating access and simplifying administrative procedures: Administrative procedures, including the registration of enterprises and workers, payment of taxes and contributions, should be as simple as possibleensuring that these are adapted to the needs and capacities of the target group.
+- Facilitating access and simplifying administrative procedures: Administrative procedures, including the registration of enterprises and workers, payment of taxes and contributions, should be as simple as possible, ensuring that these are adapted to the needs and capacities of the target group.

-- Taking into account the financial capacity of workers in the informal economy: It is necessary to design schemes in a way that takes into account the contributory capacity of the worker, and foresees appropriate mechanisms to adapt contribution rates and contribution schedules.
+- Taking into account the financial capacity of workers in the informal economy: It is necessary to design schemes in a way that takes into account the contributory capacity of the workers, and foresees appropriate mechanisms to adapt contribution rates and contribution schedules.

 - Facilitating the enforcement of the law and enhancing compliance: Ensuring compliance with the legal framework is essential in enforcing the law in a uniform way and ensuring a level playing field for enterprises.

 - Complementing the extension of contributory coverage with non-contributory schemes, and building national social protection floors: To guarantee a basic level of protection and avoid the exclusion of those groups of workers that do not have access to any other mechanisms, especially low-income groups in the informal economy, the extension of contributory social protection coverage should be complemented by efforts to build and strengthen non-contributory schemes.